 Attribute Description System.Runtime.CompilerServices.DecimalConstantAttribute The F# compiler ignores this attribute.
 However, if used in F# code, it can cause some other CLI languages to interpret a decimal constant as a compile-time literal.
 System.Runtime.CompilerServices.RequiredAttributeAttribute Do not use this attribute in F# code.
 The F# compiler ignores it or returns an error.
 System.Runtime.InteropServices.
 DefaultParameterValueAttribute Do not use this attribute in F# code.
-The F# compiler ignores it or returns an error.
+The F# compiler ignores it or returns Default a ameter value Act 15acc an error.
+System.Runtime.InteropServices.

-Attribute Description System.Runtime.InteropServices.
 Do not use this attribute in F# code.
 UnmanagedFunctionPointerAttribute The F# compiler ignores it or returns an error.
 System.Runtime.CompilerServices.FixedBufferAttribute Do not use this attribute in F# code.
 The F# compiler ignores it or returns an error.
 System.Runtime.CompilerServices.UnsafeValueTypeAttribute Do not use this attribute in F# code.
 The F# compiler ignores it or returns an error.
 System.Runtime.CompilerServices.SpecialNameAttribute Do not use this attribute in F# code.
 The F# compiler ignores it or returns an error.

-16.4 Exceptions Thrown by F# Language Primitives
+17.4 Exceptions Thrown by F# Language Primitives